-“Our message to customers is simple – we make aluminium moulds and mould parts, we do it very well, and we do it very quickly.
+“Our message to customers is simple – we make rapid cut injection mould tools and mould components, we do it very well, and we do it very quickly.
 We are dedicated Engineers, and I think that Engineers need to be running Engineering businesses – the Engineers are now back in charge of this business.”

 Chris Thompson, Chairman, explained:

 I believe that the success of any business lies firmly in the hands of the workers.
 All of the toolmakers that are in the new company have been with Omega from the very beginning.
 We will be spending a lot of time and money investing further in our workforce, as well as investing in new and advanced equipment.
 I have a long history of investing heavily in my other engineering businesses; Omega will be no exception.